george-tatsis/Arrythmia-Classification-Project/README.md

 ### Residual Convolutional Network :
-TOTAL TIME: 0.6849900325139363 minutes (A GPU have been used for the training process)
+TOTAL TIME: 0.6849900325139363 minutes (A GPU has been used for the training process)

 BALANCED ACCURACY: 0.9228672182817697